 Current trends / strategy:

-Modern intranets today are called "Social Intranets" or - more modern - "Digital Workplace".
-The aim is not only to support information and communication, but also to enable collaboration in virtual spaces.
-There are also functions that are grouped under the umbrella term unified communications—chat, status display, telephony, video conferencing.
-All this is not to make a CMS platform and so the Digital workplace is increasingly becoming an accumulation of individual services that are most efficiently and flexibly integrated with each other (user management, registration, search, navigation, home).
-Challenges arise due to the inconsistency of many needs, eg the rise of collaboration and thus more sensitive data and on the other hand, high demands for easy and mobile access—even from private devices.
+Modern intranets today are called "Social Intranets" or even more modern "Digital Workplace."
+The aim of modern intranets is not only to support information and communication, but also to foster collaboration in virtual spaces.
+There are also functions that are grouped under the umbrella term of communications—chat, status display, telephone, video conferencing, and more.
+The digital workplace is increasingly becoming an accumulation of individual services that are most efficiently and flexibly integrated with each other (user management, registration, search, navigation, home).
+Challenges arise due to the inconsistency of many needs, including the rise of collaboration, and thus the sharing of more sensitive data, and on the other hand, high demands for easy, mobile access—even from private devices.

-Users details are often available via user directories.
-Automatic personalization is possible, if details like location, organizational assignment, working groups are accessible.
-Intranet users have shown little desire so far to actively personalize their experience.
-Corresponding offers (e.g. individually configurable home pages) are rarely used in the long term.
+Users’ details are often available via user directories.
+Automatic personalization is possible if details like location, organizational assignment, and working groups are accessible.
+Intranet users have shown little desire to actively personalize their experience.
+Corresponding offers like individually configurable home pages are rarely used in the long term.

 Usually loads of content with complex navigation structure.
 Editors continue to be very relevant, however few full-time.
-Much more part-time editors.
-Adding content must be very simple and with limited design options.
-Distinction between shop-window content (e.g. HR services for employees) and internal content of each department (now mostly done via virtual rooms).
+Part-time editors are becoming the norm.
+Adding content must be very simple with limited design options.
+There is a distinction between shop-window content (e.g., HR services for employees) and internal content of each department (now mostly done via virtual rooms).
 Structure and navigation should be as stable as possible over time (therefore topic-based navigation, not org-based).
-Amount of sensitive content increases because of more collaboration spaced in social intranets.
-That is a challenge for giving mobile access to all employees—our Staffbase EmployeeApp provides an approach to solve this.
+The amount of sensitive content increases because of more collaboration spaces in social intranets.
+That is a common challenge for the choice to allow mobile access to all employees—our Staffbase employee app provides an approach to solve this.

-Good intranet managers regularly work on the structure, merge related or competing content and invest into the ongoing maintenance of the search functionality (yes that is needed!).
-Unfortunately there is usually limited budget for care and maintenance of intranets.
-They are build once, often with big efforts, and are then expected to run without much further investments.
-Needless to say that this does not work.
+Good intranet managers regularly work on the structure of their platforms, merging related or competing content and investing in the ongoing maintenance of the search functionality (yes that's needed!).
+Unfortunately, there is usually limited budget for the care and maintenance of intranets.
+They are built once, often with big effort, and are then expected to run without much further investment.
+Needless to say, this doesn’t work.

-Employee directories, employee self-service, collaboration, search, unified communications, Email, Office.
+Employee directories, employee self-service, collaboration, search, unified communications, email, Office 365.

-Mobile intranets are evolving towards native apps too (push notifications, speed, ease of use).
+Mobile intranets are evolving towards native apps too for push notifications, speed, and ease of use.
 Native apps will push standard solutions, because expenses are high for individual development and continuous maintenance.
-Not everything has to be available on Smartphones - especially when dealing with documents the small screens quickly reach their limits.
+Not everything has to be available on mobile phones because there is a barrier to dealing with documents on small screens.

-Websites are nowadays called customer experience platforms and intranets are becoming digital workplaces.
-Some of this may be buzzword but behind the buzz there is a clear trend: both move functionality-wise away from each other and this also affects their underlying technologies.
+Websites are now called customer experience platforms, and intranets are becoming digital workplaces.
+The trend is clear: both move functionality away from one another, and this affects their underlying technologies.

 For websites, content management is now only a part of the digital customer experience.
-The individual customer journey is highly complex and does not end with the conversion, but then often continues with integrations in delivery and support processes.
+The individual customer journey is highly complex and does not end with the conversion.
+It often continues with integrations in delivery and support processes.
 The deep integration of all components is crucial.
-Vendors with a customer experience offering like Adobe or IBM, are trying to build or buy all pieces of the customer experience stack, in order to complete their integrated solution.
+Vendors with customer experience offerings like Adobe or IBM are trying to build or buy all pieces of the customer experience stack, in order to complete their integrated solution.

 Intranets also need integration - but with entirely different tools.
 In addition, Intranets need to provide a better fit to different target groups within the company.
 We need something like a "Communication intranet" that is easy to use, personal and accessible for all employees.
 The second pillar is then a "Collaboration intranet" which support teams and protects sensitive content for collaboration, structured information and processes.
-More pieces are possible and all together form the digital workplace.
+More pieces are possible, and combined they form the digital workplace.